ARM-DOE/sts/README.md

 - Sending of one file in multiple requests
 - Sending of multiple files in one request
 - Validation of files on receiver
-- Reacquisition of bad file chunks
+- Reacquisition of bad file parts

 ###**TODO**:
 - Testing